oSoc18/culturizeapp/doc/Setup.md

   Go back to your command prompt and type `npm start`.
 You should see some commands being run and a few seconds later, you should be greeted with a screen like this:
   ![loginpage](https://i.imgur.com/U4w0ESB.png)

-Try to click the login button, after a few seconds, a popup should appear, prompting you to fill in your credentials.
+Try to click the signin button, after a few seconds, a popup should appear, prompting you to fill in your Github credentials.
 When you're done, click on "Sign-In".
 The popup should close automatically and you should be redirected to this page:

  ![mainpage](https://i.imgur.com/QgDo800.png)